NasirSTL/NV-E2E-RL-AD/README.md

-## Verifiable End-to-End Lane Following with Reinforcement Learning
+## Verifiable End-to-End Autonomous Driving

-Implementation of RL and Verification parts of the Thesis: **Verifiable End-to-End Lane Following with Reinforcement Learning**<br>
+Implementation of the Thesis: **Verifiable End-to-End Autonomous Driving**<br>
 Xinhang (Owen) Ma<br>

-For codes and documentations of the other parts of the project, please refer to [f1tenth documentation](/assets/F1Tenth_Documentation.pdf) or contact us by email.
+For codes and documentations of the engineering parts of the f1tenth vehicle in a miniature city, please refer to [f1tenth documentation](/assets/F1Tenth_Documentation.pdf) or contact us by email.

 ## Requirements